Climate warming in the Arctic: good news for the shipping industry

 These new routes will save nearly 10.000 km between Europe and Asia over the current route via Panama and the passage of larger cargo vessels (up to 155.000 70.000 tonnes tonnes against Panama).
 This represents significant savings for the shipping industry and promises a strong development of Canada's northern regions (especially the port of Churchill, Manitoba) and Russia.

 According to Robert Huebert, a professor of Political Studies at the University of Calgary and deputy director for Strategic Studies Centre and Military, Canada North area is neglected by the government Federal whereas it possesses the longest coastline and a potential significant resources.
 Climatic events will bring Canada's Arctic region has to face new international challenges.
 It classifies these challenges in three

 D'after Robert Huebert, the situation in the Arctic area poses no problems in the immediate but Canada should think about a coherent and comprehensive strategy to protect its interests at best, before waiting there emergency .

-1) Read the report "Northern Interests and Canadian Foreign Policy" (by Rob Huebert)
+1) Read the report in English "Northern Interests and Canadian Foreign Policy" (by Rob Huebert)